binlf/tracedir/readme.md

-# dirtrace
+# tracedir

-`dirtrace` is a utility tool designed to analyze and trace/print directory structures/trees.
+`tracedir` is a utility tool designed to analyze and trace/print directory structures/trees.
 It provides a way to quickly get the shape/outline of your directory and its contents.
 It generates an LLM friendly output that you can copy and paste.

 ## Features